 One strategy to reduce the tingling from pre-workout is to split the dose of Beta-Alanine throughout the day.
 1.6 g doses seem to minimize the side effects of tingling and itching .
 However, this isn’t possible when taking a pre-workout supplement before the gym.

-A more practical strategy that will further increase your exercise performance is to consume a high carbohydrate meal 60 minutes before taking your pre-workout .
+A more practical strategy that will further increase your exercise performance is consuming a high carbohydrate meal 60 minutes before taking pre-workout .
 The suggested amount is 2 g per kilogram of bodyweight.

 How Long Does Tingling From Pre-Workout Last?